-Executive Director, as agent of the Board of Directors, has the administrative responsibility for the Agency's activities.
-In most non-profits, the Executive Director supervises the Agency's Primary Financial Officer who directs fiscal activities.
-This individual should work closely with the Agency's Primary Financial Officer and fiscal staff to gain an understanding of fiscal matters.
-The Executive Director should be knowledgeable of fiscal issues and concern when communicating with the Board, local governments and others.
+Executive Director, as non-voting member of the Board of Directors, has the administrative responsibility for the Agency's activities.
+In most non-profits, the Executive Director supervises the Agency's Primary Financial Officer who directs fiscal activities and should work closely with the Agency's Primary Financial Officer and fiscal staff to gain an understanding of fiscal matters.
+The Executive Director should be knowledgeable of fiscal issues and concerns when communicating with the Board, local governments, and others.